wdv4758h/pypy-extradoc/blog/draft/numpy_roadmap.rst

 experiments that are documented below.

-The general idea that seems to be worth pursuing would be to implement NumPy in RPython (the implementation language of PyPy) and then leverage JIT to achieve extra speedups.
+The general idea that seems to be worth pursuing would be to implement NumPy in RPython (the implementation language of PyPy) and then leverage the JIT to achieve extra speedups.
 The really cool thing about this part is that overall JIT improvements will benefit NumPy performance out of the box, without extra tweaking.
 As of now there is branch called `numpy-exp`_ which contains a